AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

     >[!CAUTION]
     >
-    >When creating AMP content, your email must also contain a fallback HTML version or plain text version in addition to the AMP content.
-Otherwise your delivery cannot be sent.
+    >If your email does not contain an HTML or plain text version in addition to the AMP content, it cannot be sent.

 ### AMP for Email delivery requirements for Gmail {#amp-for-email-delivery-requirements-gmail}